-The NDP feedback report procedure allows an HE AP to collect feedback that is not channel sounding from multiple non-AP HE STAs(#16592) in a more efficient manner than with an HE TB PPDU.
+The NDP feedback report procedure allows an HE AP to collect feedback that is not channel sounding from multiple non-AP HE STAs(#16592). (#21134)

 An HE AP sends an NFRP Trigger frame to solicit NDP feedback report response from many non-AP STAs(#16592) that are identified by a range of scheduled AIDs in the Trigger frame.
-The NDP feedback report response from a non-AP STA(#16592) is an HE TB feedback NDP(#15768) (see 27.3.4 (HE PPDU formats)(#16697)).
-A non-AP STA(#16592) uses the information carried in the NFRP Trigger frame to know if it is scheduled, and in this case, to derive the parameters for the transmission of the response.
+The NDP feedback report response from a non-AP STA(#16592) is an HE TB feedback NDP(#15768) (see 27.3.17 (HE TB feedback NDP)).
+A non-AP STA(#16592) uses the information carried in the NFRP Trigger frame to know if it is scheduled, and in this case, to derive the parameters for the transmission of the response. (#21135)

 In this subclause, the NDP feedback report procedure is described.